-The DBMS_SQLTUNE.SELECT_CURSOR_CACHE function collects SQL statements from the shared SQL area according to the specified filter.
+The DBMS_SQLSET.SELECT_CURSOR_CACHE function collects SQL statements from the shared SQL area according to the specified filter.
 This function returns one SQLSET_ROW per SQL ID or PLAN_HASH_VALUE pair found in each data source.

-Use the Capture_cursor_cache_sqlset function to repeatedly poll the shared SQL area over a specified interval.
+Use the DBMS_SQLSET.CAPTURE_CURSOR_CACHE_SQLSET function (or the equivalent DBMS_SQLSET.CAPTURE_CURSOR_CACHE) to repeatedly poll the shared SQL area over a specified interval.
 This function is more efficient than repeatedly calling the SELECT_CURSOR_CACHE and LOAD_SQLSET procedures.
 This function effectively captures the entire workload, as opposed to the AWR, which only captures the workload of high-load SQL statements, or the LOAD_SQLSET procedure, which accesses the data source only once.